d-plaindoux/thicket/README.md

 [![Coverage Status](https://coveralls.io/repos/d-plaindoux/movico/badge.png?branch=master)](https://coveralls.io/r/d-plaindoux/movico?branch=master)
 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

-Language dedicated to Model/View/Control  web application design based on  Model, Controller and  View  approach.
-In  this  approach a model denotes  a  set of  data  (atomic  or  object)  federated in  a  named structure.
-A controller is a set of behaviors applied to a given object and finally  a  view  denotes  an   extended  DOM  fragment used for UI management.
+Movico is a language based on Model, Controller and  View  approach.
+In  this  approach a model denotes  a  set of  data  (atomic  or  object)
+federated in  a  named structure.
+A controller is a set of behaviors applied to a given object and finally  a  view  denotes  an   extended  DOM
+fragment used for UI management.

+Movico is a strong typed language based on well known Hindley-Milner type system and type inference paradigm.

 Language Overview
 =================